Tesla SWOT Analysis & Recommendations

 Tesla suffers from limited market presence.
 The company generates about half of its revenues in the United States and has relatively limited operations in other electric car markets.
 In the SWOT analysis model, this strategic factor is a weakness linked to Tesla’s marketing mix or 4Ps, and other strategies that emphasize exclusivity in distribution.
 This internal strategic factor is a weakness that limits business growth despite the economic development and opportunities in non-U.S. markets for cars and solar energy solutions.

-In relation, this SWOT analysis determines that Tesla’s limited access to innovative supplies is a weakness that prevents the company from rapidly expanding internationally.
+This SWOT analysis determines that Tesla’s limited access to innovative supplies is a weakness that prevents the company from rapidly expanding internationally.
 The technologically advanced nature of the company’s products imposes challenges to suppliers’ ability to provide the automotive inputs for the company’s manufacturing processes.
 Strategic adjustments to Tesla’s operations management can minimize the impact of this weakness.

 In terms of pricing, the company’s electric vehicles are relatively more expensive than competing cars, especially those that have internal combustion engines.
 In the SWOT analysis framework, high prices prevent Tesla from rapidly growing its customer base and market share.
 This weakness relates to the objective of maintaining a premium brand image despite strategies that aim for the widespread use of Tesla cars.